mrachinskiy/booltron/README.md

-Booltron—super add-on for super fast booleans for Blender.
+Booltron—super add-on for superfast booleans for Blender.

 Features: